hindog/grid-executor/README.md

 ## Grid Executor ##

-This project allows for remote-execution of JVM with the only remote dependency being password-less SSH.
+This project allows for remote-execution of JVM code with the only remote dependency being password-less SSH.

 #### Features ####